bartongroup/RATS/README.md

 `install.packages("<path/to/downloaded/package>", repos = NULL, type="source")`

-For testing purposes (bug resolutions, new features), you can also install the ongoing developmental version:
+For testing purposes (bug resolutions, new features), you can also install the ongoing developmental version (you will also neeed the `devtools` package):

 `devtools::install_github("bartongroup/rats")`